THRiVE-2 Fellows' Profiles

 Dr Arthur Kwizera is a Lecturer in Anaesthesia and Intensive Care at Makerere University College of Health Sciences and a staff intensivist at the Mulago National Referral Hospital Intensive Care unit.
 His PhD research will focus on the microbiology of Acute Respiratory Failure (ARF) and Acute Respiratory Distress Syndrome (ARDS) and will also explore novel low cost strategies to manage acute respiratory failure in the Ugandan (and African) acute care settings.

 Mentor: Dr Robin Gore

 Richard Kwizera is a medical mycologist at the Infectious Diseases Institute, College of Health Sciences, Makerere University.
 He has experience and skills in HIV, TB and fungal disease diagnosis and management as well as participation in clinical trials.
 For the THRiVE PhD fellowship, Richard intends to characterize chronic and allergic pulmonary fungal infections in patients with severe asthma under the African Severe Asthma Program.

-Dr Jonathan Mayito PhD Fellow
+Dr Jonathan Mayito, PhD Fellow

-Mentor: Dr Stephen Reece
+Mentor: Professor Stephen Baker